softwaremill/magnolia/readme.md

 ```
 ## Availability

-For Scala 3:
+For Scala 3 `v2` branch:

 ```scala
 val magnolia = "com.softwaremill.magnolia2_3" %% "magnolia" % "1.2.6"
 ```

+For Scala 3 main branch of full mirror-based derivation, see the [scala3 branch](https://github.com/softwaremill/magnolia/tree/scala3).

 For Scala 2, see the [scala2 branch](https://github.com/softwaremill/magnolia/tree/scala2).

 ## Package and artifact naming, versioning

-The main magnolia package is `magnolia2`, so that magnolia 1.x can be used alongside magnolia 0.17 (which are binary-incompatible).
+The main magnolia package is full mirror-based `magnolia1`, so that magnolia 1.x can be used alongside magnolia 0.17 (which are binary-incompatible).
+The package `magnolia2` has been introduced to account for mirror-less cases as the implmentation is not binary-compatible with 1.x series.
 Future major releases of magnolia can change the package name for the same reason.

 The group id for magnolia follows the naming scheme: `com.softwaremill.magnolia[major version]_[scala major version]`.